-Figure \ref{By4} shows the amplitude of $B_{\rm y}$ component with the arrows indicating the magnetic field components in the $x$ - $z$ plane\footnote{Supplementary videos at \href{https://doi.org/10.5281/zenodo.5449257}{doi: 10.5281/zenodo.5449257}} For the magnetized jets, we apply $B_{\rm 0} = 0.1$ initially at the jet orifice while $B_{\rm y}$ is measured in the same units.
-In the presence of the toroidal magnetic field for the e$^{\pm}$ jet, we find a maximum value of $B_{\rm y} = 2.69$ (Fig. \ref{By4}c), which means that $B_{\rm 0}$ is amplified by a factor of 26.9 over the initial value.
-It is a factor of 1.7 stronger than magnetic fields in the unmagnetized e$^{\pm}$ jet.
-The evident differences in the magnetic field structure in cases with and without the initial field, indicate a significant impact of the toroidal field on the development of the kinetic instabilities, despite the weakness of the initial magnetic field.
+Figure \ref{By4} shows the amplitude of $B_{\rm y}$ component with the arrows indicating the magnetic field components in the $x$ - $z$ plane\footnote{Supplementary videos at \href{7017747}{doi: 10.5281/zenodo.7017747}}.
+For the unmagnetized cases with an initial magnetic field $B_{0} = 0$, an amplified magnetic field ($B_{\rm y}$) is generated by the excited instabilities, as shown blow. {\rm For the unmagnetized e$^{\pm}$ jet, panel (a) shows that a two-stream instability (WI) is dominantly excited.} {\rm For electron-proton (e$^{-}$-p$^{+}$) case, first, the two-streaming instability grows, later kKHI and MI grow at the jet boundary and they propagate into the jet center due to $m_{\rm p}/m_{\rm e} =1836$.} {\rm Consequently,} Panel (b) shows the dominantly excited MI {/rm (and kKHI)} in the unmagnetized e$^{-}$ - p$^{+}$ jet.
+For the magnetized jets, we apply $B_{\rm 0} = 0.5$ initially at the jet orifice while $B_{\rm y}$ is measured in the same units.
+In the presence of the toroidal magnetic field for the e$^{\pm}$ jet, we find a maximum value of $B_{\rm y} = 4.505 $ (Fig. \ref{By4}c), which means that $B_{\rm 0}$ is amplified by a factor of 9.01 over the initial value.
+It is a factor of 2.95 stronger than magnetic fields in the unmagnetized e$^{\pm}$ jet.
+The evident differences in the magnetic field structure in cases with and without the initial field, indicate a significant impact of the toroidal field on the development of the kinetic instabilities.